-Most of us don’t have enough—or any—work-life balance.
-It always seems just out of reach because we don’t know how to avoid being overworked on the job.
+Most of us don’t have enough — or any — work-life balance.
+It always seems just out of reach.
+Especially for those who consider themselves dedicated, loyal employees, we don’t know how to avoid being overworked.
+Stress becomes a part of life.

 If you feel overworked, it’s likely that you are pushing your limits, putting your work life and your personal life in conflict.
 The consensus thinking in business is that agreeing to demands and requests keeps bosses and clients happy, no matter how absurd or personally taxing.